Aladin147/BLKWDS_Manager/project_status.md

 - Updated the Activity Log screens to use the NavigationHelper
 - Updated the Today Booking widget to use the NavigationHelper
 - Updated the Booking Detail screens to use the NavigationHelper
+- Updated the Member Detail screen to use the NavigationHelper
+- Updated the ErrorPageService to use NavigationHelper
+- Updated the main App class to use NavigationHelper
+- Eliminated all direct references to NavigationService in the codebase

 **Improved:**